 - Competition and Markets Authority (CMA) - to participate fully in consultations with regards to the CMA’s order.

 - Private Healthcare Information Network (PHIN) – to continue to engage with PHIN on the implementation of the CMA’s ‘Information remedy’ to ensure that doctors’ views are effectively represented.

 - Private Medical Insurers (PMIs) – to gather information including fee capping and restrictive fee practices imposed by PMIs.

 - Private Practice Conference – to hold a successful conference aimed at junior doctors, staff and associate specialists, GPs and consultants wanting to set up in private practice.

 - Private Practice Survey – to survey consultants to determine the impact the rules set by the CMA Order are having on them.

 Who we are

-The Private Practice conference will be on 5 April 2017 at BMA House.
+The 2017 Private Practice conference took place on 5 April 2017 at BMA House.

 Read the 2017 conference report (member sign in required)